 Health and safety rep

 If your business is of a reasonable size, it is worth your while to appoint someone to be the health and safety representative.
 You may need to put this person through some formal training to better take on this role as it is essential, so choose the person wisely.

 This may become their full-time job, or it may be something they perform alongside their ordinary role, depending on the needs of your organisation.
 The representation will ensure that the rest of the staff are aware of the rules and that certain procedures are adhered to.
 They can work with you or independently to come up with site-specific, internal rules that will help mitigate any foreseeable issues.

 Create a health and safety policy

 To ensure that you and your staff are fully aware of all the rules and regulations, both governmental and internal, it is a good idea to get it all written down in a business policy.

 First off, if you have more than five employees, you need a policy.
-Also, if you make one, it will help you see what needs to be done, and it will give the staff and managers a guild on best practices.
+Also, if you make one, it will help you see what needs to be done, and it will give the staff and managers a guide on best practices.

 Once created, it is easy to take out and use to train staff, and it is easy to update and add site-specific instructions.
 For example, you may need an appendix as a guide to keeping warehouse visitors safe.

 There are many reasons why you should care about the health, safety, and wellbeing of your staff to both protect them and to protect yourself.
 When you create the health and safety policy, however, it is all about mitigating risk to the business.